PieterL75/netbox_friendlyurl/README.md

 Install in the most common ways.

 The links are build as 'search' parameters, relative to the model.
-The first parameter has to be the primariy field of the model (name, vid, address, ...)
+The first parameter has to be the primary field of the model (name, vid, address, ...)
 All values are searched for with case insensitive 'starts with'

 format: